Current Site Information

 Contaminant descriptions and risk factors are available from the Agency for Toxic Substances and Disease Registry, an arm of the CDC.

 EPA issued an interim ROD to address the immediate threats posed by the site in 1986.
 The ROD called for the capping and fencing of the landfill areas of both properties, as well as additional investigations to study the groundwater and streams which run by the properties.
 All potentially impacted residences with wells are now served by a new water line that was constructed under an Administrative Order on Consent with the Potentially Responsible Parties.
-EPA completed a Five-Year Review in January 2011.
-The Site remedy is protective of human health and the environment in the short-term because the remedial actions selected.
+EPA completed a Five-Year Review in January 2011 and the next Five-Year Review is scheduled for completion in January 2016.
+The Site remedy is protective of human health and the environment in the short-term because of the remedial actions selected.
 The remedy also appears to be protective of the environment because the stream supports macroinvertibrates that are indicative of moderately clean water.
-The next Five-Year Review be completed in January 2016.